S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Contributing.md

 # Or nano
 nano Perinoid_Pipes.sh
 ```
-Note examples include `vim` & `nano` but whatever text editor
+ > Note examples include `vim` & `nano` but whatever text editor that you prefer
- that you prefer that also doesn't mangle end of line or other
- special characters should be fine
+ that also doesn't mangle end of line or other special characters should be fine.

 ## Sign committed changes, including branch command line option is optional
 ```bash